ChangJoseph/MeerCode/README.md

 This is a small quarter-year project created by a couple Meermans underlings.
 ### Alright, but what exactly is it?
 Using Java, we created a simple programming language that can manipulate characters, numbers, and arrays.
+# Purpose of MeerCode
+- To make a scripting programming language to help beginner coders start basic high-level programming.

 ## To programmers:
 - **Don't add/commit every single file** please...
 This makes commit messages messy